Jaskaranbir/Agar.io-Clone/README.md

 * The stage size comprises of **14143 x 14143** pixels.
 Although at a given time, only elements that can fit into one screen (player viewport) are rendered.

-* Player moves using mouse.
+* Player moves using the mouse.

 * Player needs 3 points more than enemy to consume it.